How it works

 Editorial

 Edit and publish.
-Select your strongest frames, sequence them, write the cover and a short description, and publish as a zine or a long-form project — or share a private workbook of your process with the people who follow your work.
+Select your strongest work, sequence it, write the cover and a short description, and publish as a zine — or share a workbook of your process with the people who follow your work.

 What we believe